CreativeLuchi/Mpro-Nirmatrelvir-Drug-Inhibition/README.md

 ![image 1](https://github.com/user-attachments/assets/fc5eddb0-5060-4c53-bbeb-715823a52756)
 ![Screenshot 2025-06-13 at 12 50 27](https://github.com/user-attachments/assets/d79ce590-75df-4179-9adc-ab6b2bda3a7a)

-To evaluate the conserved regions of SARS-CoV-2 main protease MPro and assess the evolutionary robustness of its inhibitor binding site, I performed both Pairwise Sequence aligmet using blastp and multiple sequence alignment (MSA) using representative sequences from various SARS-CoV-2 lineages and related coronaviruses.
+Explanation: To evaluate the conserved regions of SARS-CoV-2 main protease MPro and assess the evolutionary robustness of its inhibitor binding site, I performed both Pairwise Sequence aligmet using blastp and multiple sequence alignment (MSA) using representative sequences from various SARS-CoV-2 lineages and related coronaviruses.
 The resulting alignment revealed a high degree of sequence conservation, particularly within the catalytic dyad and substrate-binding regions (S1 & S2).
 Critical residues involved in Nirmatrelvir binding, including His41, Cys145, Glu166, and Met165, were strictly conserved across all sequences analyzed.
 This strong conservation suggests that Mpro maintains a structurally constrained active site annd substrate binding iste making it an ideal target for antiviral drug development.
-The original Fasta Files attached in results https://github.com/CreativeLuchi/Mpro-Nirmatrelvir-Drug-Inhibition/tree/main/MPro-Nirmatrelvir%20Results
+The original Fasta Files attached https://github.com/CreativeLuchi/Mpro-Nirmatrelvir-Drug-Inhibition/tree/main/MPro-Nirmatrelvir%20Results